DanyilT/projects-in-university/Year1/Sem2/Routers and Routing Basics/README.md

 # Routers and Routing Basics

-> This module introduces students to the architecture, components, and operations of routers and switches in a small network.
-Students learn how to configure a router and a switch for basic functionality.
-By the end of this module, students will be able to configure and troubleshoot routers and switches and resolve common issues with RIPv1, RIPv2, single-area and multi-area OSPF, virtual LANs, and inter-VLAN routing in both IPv4 and IPv6 networks.
+> This module introduces the architecture, components, and operations of routers and switches in a small network.
+It covers how to configure a router and a switch for basic functionality.
+The primary goal is to develop an understanding of networking concepts and partical skills to configure a small network, including the ability to perform basic router and switch configurations.
+Had some hardware (real routers and switches) labs and Packet Tracer (virtual) labs.

 ## Table of Contents